HOW TO GET TO US

 From Siem Reab, Battambang, Pursat, Mondulkiri, Steun Treng, Ratanikiri and other Cambodian cities, it is strongly advised that guests leave for Phnom Penh one day before the start of the trip and spend one night in the Cambodian capital before proceeding onto Koh Kong.
 Though there is a night bus between Siam Reab and Phnom Penh, there has been some road safety issues in the past so we do not recommend it (plus it is always better to get a good night's sleep before the beginning of your adventure with us!).
 Note: There is a road linking Battambang and Pursat with Koh Kong but there is no regular transportation services and the road during monsoon is really challenging.

-(if you fail to get an answer after a few hours, chances are that our main coordinators are all in the jungles, out of signal.
-If that is the case, contact us via email and we will get back to you in due course).
+(if you fail to get an answer after a few hours, chances are that our main coordinators are in the jungles, out of signal.
+If that is the case, we will get back to you in once we are back to civilization ;).